GetMeoutt/linux_assignment3/README.md

 sudo system enable generate-index
 ```

-now we are done setting up the `generate-index.service` files, this should create `index.html` in the folder `HTML`
+now that we are done setting up the `generate-index.service` file, this should create `index.html` in the folder `HTML`

-next, we are going to config`generate-index.timer`
+next, we are going to configure the `generate-index.timer` file.

 4. move `generate-index.service` to `/etc/systemd/system`
 ```bash